Society for Human Resource Management: Public policy and workforce advocacy

+In February 2025, Taylor testified before the House Committee on Education and Workforce, urging Congress to repair the "leaky" education-to-employment pipeline and help address the more than eight million unfilled jobs in the U.S.

+In February 2026, SHRM member Greta Kessler testified before the House Subcommittee on Workforce Protections regarding innovative approaches to paid leave.

-Products and services
+Membership and certification

 SHRM offers various membership options, including the SHRM Professional Membership, SHRM Student Membership, SHRM Global Membership, and SHRM Business.
 Members have access to HR news, document samples and templates, compliance resources, community chats, and live certified advisors, among other offerings.

 In 2021, SHRM launched the SHRM Executive Network, a private, global collective of CHROs and HR business partners.
 In 2024, Fortune recognized the SHRM Executive Network as a top networking group for CHROs.

 The organization also offers two main certifications: The SHRM Certified Professional Certification and the SHRM Senior Certified Professional Certification.
 The certification exams are based on real-world situations experienced by HR professionals to test competency, with SHRM expert panels vetting the best answers.

+As of 2026, there are about 148,000 SHRM-certified professionals.
+SHRM says HR professionals who receive a SHRM certification see improved career advancement while earning salaries that are up to 15 percent higher than their peers who are not certified.

 SHRM Foundation

 Founded in 1966, the SHRM Foundation is the philanthropic arm of SHRM.
 The SHRM Foundation provides HR professionals with career development programs and partnerships, among other resources.
 The foundation also offers merit-based Undergraduate Academic Scholarships to college students.

-In June 2025, the SHRM Foundation launched the Center for a Skills First Future, a free online resource that helps employers transition to skills-based hiring and build “future-ready” teams.
+In June 2025, the SHRM Foundation launched the Center for a Skills First Future, a free online resource that helps employers transition to skills-based hiring and build "future-ready" teams.